olivbd/angular-jsplumb2/src/angular-jsplumb2-instance/README.md

 ## Some Magic

-It's not really magic but for better use of the `ovh-angular-jsplumb` component, some method have been added to `jsplumb` instance to extend it.
+It's not really magic but for better use of the `angular-jsplumb2` component, some method have been added to `jsplumb` instance to extend it.

 ### revalidateEverything